Anupamvinaysingh/Learner-s_space_ML_Assignment_1/README.md

 This is my assignment for the first week.
-This is my first experience with python so it seemed a little exhausting but am satisfied of learning.
+This was my first experience with python so it seemed a little exhausting but am satisfied of learning.
 Sometimes has to use AI especially in Problem 5 but well understood the answer.